natesilva/big-config/README.md

 Different environments—such as `development` and `production`—can have their own settings.

 A key feature is that settings are **merged** with inherited default settings.
-This prevents a "combinatorial explosion of config"[¹](https://12factor.net/config), because each environment only needs to define values that differ from the defaults.
+This prevents a “combinatorial explosion of config”[¹](https://12factor.net/config), because each environment only needs to define values that differ from the defaults.
 There’s no need to specify _all_ values for a given config node, just those that deviate from the default configuration.

 ## Install